bluesky/event-model/docs/source/external.rst

 When streaming data from multiple runs, it is convenient to use the :class:`~event_model.RunRouter` to manage Filler creation and disposal.
 It accepts a ``handler_registry`` and other optional Filler-related arguments.
-It uses them to make a separate Filler instance for each Run, which is closes when it sees the last document from the Run.
+It uses them to make a separate Filler instance for each Run, which it closes when it sees the last document from the Run.

 .. code:: python